Frequently Asked Questions

 If you can surrender and sustain through spells of boredom and frustration, doors will open and you will become aware of your own creative voice that runs through a deeper thread.

-7. Why do we have to paint in Silence?
+7. Why do we paint in silence?

 8. Is this a one-time experience of painting?